objecthub/swift-lispkit/README.md

   - Lists are immutable.
 Mutable cons-cells are supported in a way similar to [Racket](https://racket-lang.org)
-  - Error support is incomplete; the following functions are missing: `read-error?`, `file-error?`
   - `current-input-port`, `current-output-port`, and `current-error-port` are functions (as required by R5RS) and not parameter objects (as required by R7RS)
   - Datum comments introduced via `#;` do not always work as expected.